datacite/blog/source/posts/our-commitment-to-posi.html.md

 **Living will – a powerful way to create trust is to publicly describe a plan addressing the condition under which an organisation would be wound down, how this would happen, and how any ongoing assets could be archived and preserved when passed to a successor organisation.
 Any such organisation would need to honour this same set of principles.**

 As a nonprofit, DataCite is governed by a set of statutes that are approved by our board and members.
-The DataCite Statutes provide the procedures should the association need to be resolved.
+The DataCite Statutes provide the procedures should the association need to be dissolved.
 In addition, DataCite provides the Data File under CC0 license and all code is made publicly available under the open MIT License.

-DataCite intends to archive the  Data Filewith a third party in the coming months.
+DataCite intends to archive the Data File with a third party in the coming months.
 This is therefore an area for improvement.

 **Formal incentives to fulfil mission & wind-down – infrastructures exist for a specific purpose and that purpose can be radically simplified or even rendered unnecessary by technological or social change.
 If it is possible the organisation (and staff) should have direct incentives to deliver on the mission and wind down.**